scalableminds/webknossos/docs/dashboard.md

 # Dashboard

-The Dashboard is your entry point to webKnossos.
+The Dashboard is your entry point to WEBKNOSSOS.
 You can manage your datasets, create annotations, resume existing annotations and retrieve tasks distributed to you.

 ## Datasets